aravinho/wordle_public/README.md

 CELLS
 WELLS
 ```
 To run the above interactive human play with extra debugging features, run the following.
 By passing in `--magic_word <word of your choice>`, you control which magic word is used.
 By passing in `--reveal_word` , every episode it will display the magic word to you.
-By passing in `--break_between_episodes`, it drops into an `ipdb` debugger between episodes, which allows you to inspect the environment class member variables, etc.  Press 'c' to continue to the next episode.
+By passing in `--break_between_episodes`, it drops into an `ipdb` debugger between episodes, which allows you to inspect the environment class member variables, etc.  Press 'c' to continue to the next episode or Ctrl-D to quit.
 ```
 python test_wordle.py --policy human --interactive --num_episodes 100 \
 --reveal_word --magic_word apple --break_between_episodes